Does intermittent fasting work for weight loss, and what should I know first?

 These results are similar to more traditional diets that promote daily calorie restriction.

-Research looking at the longer-term impact of ADF and the 5:2 diet on weight loss (24-52 weeks) does not indicate greater body-weight reductions than in short-term studies.
+Research on the longer-term impact of ADF and the 5:2 diet on weight loss (24-52 weeks) does not indicate greater body-weight reductions than in short-term studies.

 Some investigators hypothesize that the weight-loss efficacy of these eating plans may peak at 12 weeks.

 Some people feel more in control of what they eat if they limit their daily eating window.
 This can be especially helpful if you snack a lot in the evenings.
-By limiting your eating hours, you will cut down on calories consumed.
+By limiting your eating hours, you will reduce the calories consumed.

 Combining a time-restricted eating schedule with a reduced-calorie intake might be effective for weight loss.
-However, more research is needed in this area.
+However, such specifics need more research.

-Ideally, your provider will be monitoring these metrics during your first 3 months of intermittent fasting:
+Ideally, your provider will monitor these metrics during your first 3 months of intermittent fasting:

 Note: Teens and individuals over 70 should check with their doctor before trying intermittent fasting for weight loss.

-MyNetDiary has two helpful features for when you intentionally do not eat.
+MyNetDiary has two helpful features for intentional fasting periods

-If you are eating less or doing a modified fast, mark your day as complete to ensure your analysis includes these days.
+If you are eating less or following a modified fast, mark your day as complete to ensure your analysis includes these days.

-Finally, various diets and eating patterns impact people differently, so talk to your doctor if you are at risk of low blood sugar or experience headaches, unusual anxiety, nausea, or any new signs and symptoms.
+Before starting intermittent fasting, talk to your doctor, particularly if you are at risk of low blood sugar or experience headaches, unusual anxiety, nausea, or any new signs and symptoms.

 What to eat during intermittent fasting when you socialize